 Miriam was a stalwart of the club for many years, and a supporter of us and other local clubs.
 She was a high handicap player, but loved playing the game, and also, as she lived just round the corner, doing the washing up for matches when she wasn’t playing in them!
-She donated a sum to us in her will, which is why we bought a dish-washer amongst other things.
+She donated a sum to us in her will, part of which we used to buy a dish-washer in her honour.

 * Howell Cup High Bisquers Handicap: open to anyone with an Association handicap of 18 or above at the start of the season.
 The handicap is not the normal AC handicap one, but is to a base of 6, i.e. each player has a number of bisques calculated as AC handicap – 6, so if your handicap is 20 you get 14 bisques.
 Organised as Blocks with a play-off.

 Peter Howell was chairman of the club from 1985 for 16 years and Audrey was also a member of the club and Treasurer for some years.

-Association Croquet Ladder *: a year-long handicap Ladder open to all (normally games are 14-point) – beginners welcome at any time, but doesn’t run some years!
+* Ladder: a year-long handicap Ladder open to all (normally games are 14-point) – beginners welcome at any time, but doesn’t run some years!
 Sign up now or add your name to the Ladder in the Club House any time during the season.
 Detailed rules are on the Notice Board.

-New Members AC Competition *: a competition run in late August/early September for all those who’ve joined this year or last year.
-Exact format determined by the number/strength of entries.
+* New Members Competition: a competition run in late August/early September for all those who’ve joined this year or last year (and who weren’t a member of another croquet club previously).

-Hunter Plate: open to all.
-Single 13-point games.
-Dog eat dog!
-Played without bisques – or mercy!
+Hunter Plate: open to all, level play, Single 13-point games.
 Organised as Blocks followed by a Knock-out.

-Kitching Rose Bowl: open to all, handicap play, best of 3 x 13-point games.
+Kitching Rose Bowl: a knock-out event open to all, handicap play, best of 3 x 13-point games.
 Players with a handicap of more than 10 will play off 10.
-Organised as a Knock-out.

 Brian Kitching was a member of the club for many years and donated the trophy.